ppone/docs/guides/subscription-billing.md

 ###Automatic vs Manual

-When choosing *Automatic*, you must check mark *Add Card*.
+When choosing **Automatic**, you must check mark **Add Card**.
 Checking this box, allows you to add your client's credit card.
 Note: You must have online payments enabled.
 The auto-charge will not work if this is not done.

 ![Client Set Collection Mode Automatic](../img/invoice-client-collection-mode-automatic.png)

-When choosing *Manual*, you should set the *Payment Terms* as well.
+When choosing **Manual**, you should set the *Payment Terms* as well.

 *Payment Terms* are the terms that specify when the payment on the invoice is due.  *NET 7* means that payment should be due within 7 days of receipt.
 For *NET 14* means that payment should be due within 14 days of receipt. *NET 30* means that payment should be due within 30 days of receipt.

 You can define any custom term by directly inputing it into the input box.
-To learn more about optimizing payment terms and getting paid faster go **[here](http://blog.invoiced.com/how-to-get-paid-faster-on-your-invoice-part-i/)**.
+To learn more about optimizing payment terms and getting paid faster go [here](http://blog.invoiced.com/how-to-get-paid-faster-on-your-invoice-part-i/).

 ![Client Set Collection Mode Manual](../img/invoice-client-collection-mode-manual.png)